suitenumerique/conversations/docs/installation.md

 - an OIDC provider (if you don't have one, we provide an example)
 - a PostgreSQL server (if you don't have one, we provide an example)
 - a Memcached server (if you don't have one, we provide an example)
-- a S3 bucket (if you don't have one, we provide an example)

 ### Test cluster